Urge Congress to Keep Girls in School!

 Luckily, bipartisan legislation called the Keeping Girls in School Act (H.R.
 2153 / S.1071) is designed to harness the power of the U.S. Government to address these barriers through smart investments and coordination between U.S. Government agencies.
 The bill complements and builds on existing guidance and legislation on education and child marriage in U.S. foreign policy and programmatic efforts.

-Since the pandemic began in December, schools have closed in 124 countries, interrupting the lives and educations of more than 1.2 billion children and youth worldwide.
+At its peak, the pandemic interrupted the lives and educations of close to 1.6 billion children and youth worldwide.
+Estimates predict between 11.2 and 20 million girls and young women in low- and low-middle income countries may drop out or not have access to school next year.
 Without access to education, girls can face heightened risks of child marriage, harassment and violence, and social discrimination – all systemic barriers keeping girls from long-term, quality education.

 In late January, the House of Representatives passed H.R.
 2153, moving us one step closer toward ensuring girls' access to education worldwide.
 Now, we need the Senate to advance the bill.
 Join us in asking your Senators to cosponsor the Keeping Girls in School Act today!